 - Privacy: The content of your emails and the attachments are protected from anybody else than the intended recipients.
 It protects you among others from threats of hackers taking hold of the data transfer by eavesdropping on Wi-Fi/or other channels.

 - More security and authenticity: End-to-end encryption can be combined with digital signing.
 A digitally signed and encrypted email proves that the sender is indeed the ‘true’ sender of the message.
 It also guarantees that message is not tempered with during transit.
 If you want to find more about digitally signed emails in our next post.

 - Say NO to mass-surveillance : End-to-end encryption protects your messages against mass-surveillance.
 Check the strong case for encryption post by one of the Mailfence founders.

 Why have I not used it before?

 At Mailfence, we have designed an easy to use end-to-end encrypted email.
 We believe that users have an absolute and irrevocable right to internet privacy.
-In case you want to leave either Yahoo Mail or Gmail, that do not offer end-to-end email encryption, click on Yahoo Mail or Gmail, .
+In case you want to leave either Yahoo Mail, Gmail or Outlook, that do not offer end-to-end email encryption.